-From tour guide to museum attendant, the Certificate III in Tourism can take you places so you can, in turn, take others.
+From providing travellers information at visitor centres to tourism service agents, the Certificate III in Tourism can take you places so you can, in turn, take others.

-This course is offered as on-the-job learning for trainees or blended delivery for new entrants to the tourism industry, with the option to specialise in a hospitality stream.
+This course is offered as on-the-job learning for trainees or blended delivery for new entrants to the tourism industry.

 Studying during COVID-19 Restrictions

 We've had to make adjustments to how our courses are delivered due to the restrictions imposed by COVID-19.
 This means that we're currently offering a combination of delivery modes including online and flexible learning and, where we can, on-campus classes with strict social distancing in place.

 This course prepares you to work in the tourism industry.
 Roles you may be eligible for include:

 After graduating, you might like to undertake further study in the SIT40116 Certificate IV in Travel and Tourism.

 Tourism Operations - Open from Tuesday 22nd February - 9.30am - 12.30pm / 2022

 Shepparton - Fryers Street